 Associate Professor, Dept. of Biology, Faculty of Mathematics and Natural Sciences, Bogor Agricultural University, Idonesia.

-Anthropological Institute & Museum, The University of Zurich, Switzerland; Adjunct Associate Professor, School of Veterinary and Life Sciences, Murdoch University, Australia
+Anthropological Institute & Museum, University of Zurich, Switzerland; Adjunct Associate Professor, School of Veterinary and Life Sciences, Murdoch University, Australia

 Assistant Professor, Psychology Central Oregon Community College, USA

-Professor of Pharmaceutics and Adjunct Professor of Microbiology; Core staff, Washington National Primate Research Center, The University of Washington, USA
+Professor of Pharmaceutics and Adjunct Professor of Microbiology; Core staff, Washington National Primate Research Center, University of Washington, USA

 Professor of Pathology (Comparative Medicine), Wake Forest Center for Comparative Medicine Research, Wake Forest School of Medicine, USA